 Oahu vs Maui: Cost

 A trip to Hawaii is never cheap.
-While prices are looking lower for 2021 (read our breakdown of how much a trip to Hawaii will cost), it’s still an expensive trip.
+Prices have gone up significantly since 2019 (read our breakdown of how much a trip to Hawaii will cost), it’s going to be an expensive trip.
+If you’re looking to get the most bang for your buck out of your vacation, learn how to book your trip almost completely free by using points!

 That said, prices differ from island to island.
 We did a full cost analysis using data from the Hawaii Tourism Authority and found that Oahu is the cheapest island to visit and Maui is the most expensive.
-In fact, for a one week vacation, Oahu comes in 28% cheaper than Maui.
+In fact, for a one-week vacation, Oahu comes in 30% cheaper than Maui.

 Of course, you can find cheap places to stay on Maui and expensive places to stay on Oahu.
 But comparing apples to apples, Oahu offers lower prices.